 Model comparison

 Previous studies used different estimates of temperature to deduce an association between origination and temperature (Cárdenas & Harries, 2010; Krug et al., 2009; Mayhew et al., 2008, 2012).
 Generally, simple models correlate static temperature estimates at each interval to biodiversity in the same interval.
 More complex models include temporal lags of temperature, allowing for a suspended response of biota to temperature change (Cárdenas & Harries, 2010; Mayhew et al., 2008).
 Most recent models are based on both estimates but additionally allow for interactions of static estimates and temporal lags (Mayhew et al., 2012).
 To test whether paleoclimate interactions perform better than these traditional model estimates, we calculated a GLMM for each model structure from simple to complex.
 We then compared the performance of each model to a model allowing for paleoclimate interactions (Suppl.
 Figure 4 and Suppl.
 Figure 5).
-The latter were based on the same model structure, but explicitly allowed for interactions of long-term temperature trends and short-term climate changes within a dynamic modeling framework.
+The interaction models were based on the same model structure, but explicitly allowed for interactions of long-term temperature trends and short-term climate changes within a dynamic modeling framework.
 Comparison of model performance was based on AIC values with results being consistent with Bayesian information criterion (Suppl.
 Table 6).

 References